loading basketball nba ishaan mishra

 Being a steward of the Bleacher Report brand during this stage of its development was an incredible experience.
 This office became the crucible where so much growth happened, not just for the company but for the individuals who worked there.
 It was where we launched a complete rebrand, built a new design language, and expanded our cultural footprint in ways that were once unimaginable.
 From the moments of creative breakthroughs in our Media Lab to the intensity of real-time content creation during major sporting events, this space was where it all came together.
 Seeing how the environment shaped the team’s creativity and collaboration made it clear that this wasn’t just an office it was the beating heart of Bleacher Report’s new era.
 I’m proud to have played a role in bringing this vision to life, ensuring that B/R wasn’t just a company people worked at, but a brand they felt deeply connected to.

-Key Collaborators: Justin Chen, Dylan Lathrop, Chris Nygen, Bennett Spector, Will Leivenberg, Johannes Leonardo, Brian Johnson, Ryan Smith, Noah Chestnut, Ryan Hurst, Matt Sanoian, Kate Leahy, Line Postmry, Ryley Brown, Shelley Urick-Scillone, Adam Rubin, Mike Blanch, Omid Amidi, April Pascua, Tim Saputo
+Key Collaborators: Justin Chen, Dylan Lathrop, Chris Nygen, Bennett Spector, Will Leivenberg, Johannes Leonardo, Brian Johnson, Ryan Smith, Noah Chestnut, Ryan Hurst, Matt Sanoian, Kate Leahy, Line Postmary, Ryley Brown, Shelley Urick-Scillone, Adam Rubin, Mike Blanch, Omid Amidi, April Pascua, Tim Saputo, David Garcia, Vince Chang, Jason Gomez, Chris Perez, Kenny Dorset, Timothy Mcaullife, Mikey Navarro

 Tools: After Effects, Photoshop, Illustrator, Figma, Cinema 4D, and Sketch